Somasis/raspui/README.md

     - high_level: when the progress bar turns orange.
     - medium_level: when the progress bar turns green
     - anything below the medium level will set the progress bar to blue
-- get_package_manager_version: command that will give the version of the package manager.
-    - default command is for arch linux, it prints 'pacman <package-version>'
-    - for a system running debian, try "echo $(dpkg-query -W apt) | cut -d' ' -f2"
-- get_installed_packages: command that will give a total of install packages, and nothing else
-    - default command is for arch linux
-    - for a system running debian (or a derivative of debian), try "dpkg-query -l | wc -l"
 - time/date: command to give current time/date in a nice format
     - pretty_time: subheading used on header to show pretty_time. you can basically make it anything, but by default it is used for time.
         - by default, $pretty_time is "It's currently $time, on $date."